AndreeaG77/Blendify-Topici-Speciale-IS/README.md

   pip install -e .[all]
   ```
 ## Artefact interaction
-We replicated the cube renderer script and one of the google colab demos.
-We also added a cylinder renderer script where we test various materials.
+We reproduced the cube renderer script and one of the google colab demos.
+We also added a cylinder renderer script where we test materials.
+## Artefact contributions
+We added a text mesh class definition inside the primitives file and integrated it in the API for easier access.This class is used for rendering 3D text.